 Remember the previous entry

-If it needs to be shown in the job sheets table
+Enable show in the job sheets table if needed

 Continue adding the different elements to the form, adding different sections when needed to help organise the form and help operatives navigate to the right areas when on-site